MonwF/customiuizer/README.md

 First you must have (Ed)Xposed Framework installed.
 After that enable CustoMIUIzer module in (Ed)Xposed Installer, set up mods you like and select 'Soft Reboot' from menu.

 ### Backup functionality ###
-CustoMIUIzer supports settings backup and restore using local backup on SDCard/internal storage (find it in main window's menu).<br>
+CustoMIUIzer supports settings backup and restore using local backup on `/sdcard` (find it in main window's menu).<br>
 It also supports automatic Google cloud backups (Android Backup Service).

 ### Troubleshooting ###